gadfly361/re-pressed/README.md

   numbers.
 This is unlike keydown and keyup events, where you have access to more things like the Escape key.
 - Using `:prevent-default-keys` only works with `::rp/set-keydown-rules`.
-This is because the default action will happen before keypress and keyup events happen.
+This is because the default browser action will happen before keypress and keyup events happen.
 - Certain browser default actions cannot be overwritten, like `ctrl+n` in chrome.